-The Company's receivables arise mainly from goods and services tax due from Canadian government taxation authorities, accrued interest and amounts recoverable from joint venture partner.
+The Company's receivables arise mainly from accrued interest and goods and services tax due from Canadian government taxation authorities.

-Notes to the Consolidated Financial Statements For the year ended February 28, 2019 (Expressed in Canadian Dollars)
+Notes to the Consolidated Financial Statements For the year ended February 29, 2020 (Expressed in Canadian Dollars)

-7. EQUIPMENT
+7. PROPERTY AND EQUIPMENT